raihan2703/CrispyFi/README.md

-# Automatic Barnacle
+# CrispyFi

 ## Description
-Automatic Barnacle is an **ethical hacking tool** designed for WiFi attacking, inspired by Deauther and EvilTwin.
+CrispyFi is an **ethical hacking tool** designed for WiFi attacking, inspired by Deauther and EvilTwin.
 It allows you to discover passwords for WiFi networks using the 802.11 standard.

 ## Features